hellos3b/discord-games/DiscordGames.md

 #### Rules

-*work in progress*

-Playing cards are held up with a clothespin.
-You have a certain amount of shots to knock down as many cards as you can.
+Playing will be set up by clothespins at varying differences.
+You will have 5-10 (TBD) rubberbands to shoot and get points.

-Some cards will be further away and worth more points.
+Some cards will be worth more points.

-Score is best score between two teammates
+Score will be you and your teammates score combined

 ## 4. Quarter Catch